dafriyie7/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions:	adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 12-directory_permissions:	creates a drectory called my-dir with permissions 751 in the working directory.
 13-change_group:		changes the group owner to school for the file hello.
+100-change_owner_and_group:	changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+101-symbolic_link_permissions:	changes the owner and the group owner of _ hello to vincent and staff respectively.
+102-if_only:			changes the owner of the hello to betty only if it is owned by the user guillaume.
+103-star_wars:			will play the StarWars IV episode in the terminal.